-Whether we wish to experience some temporary peace and calm, or become a happier and more positive person by training to remove bad habits of mind and cultivate positive ones, or find deeper meaning by exploring the depths of our mind and discovering the true nature of reality, meditation can be practised by everyone!
+Whether you’d like to experience some temporary peace and calm or become a happier and more positive person by gradually removing bad habits of mind and cultivating positive ones, or find deeper meaning by exploring the depths of your mind and discovering the true nature of reality, meditation and Buddhism can be practised by anyone!

 The meaning behind the word: